 In the days between death and burial or cremation, people have the option to care for someone who has died.
 Not much more than 60 years ago, this was the usual way.
 However, in our current society this often takes courage since it is not “the norm” and most people have lost the knowledge about how to do it.

 Taking control of caring for someone yourself even for 24 hours immediately after their death can give you a breathing space to decide on the next steps eg appointing a funeral director with an approach and cost that suits you.

 If this feels right for you then it probably is but you do not need to do it alone.
 Please remember there is help available – contact us on 0300 102 4444.

-You can download a leaflet here to help you think about the practicalities.
-It is also worth thinking if possible about advance preparations.
-Our short booklet here has practical information on caring at home for someone who has died (this is designed to print as an A5 booklet).
+Our short booklet here has practical information on caring at home for someone who has died, including the legalities, Must Dos, practical tips and sources of help (this is designed to be printed as an A5 booklet).

 You can also find useful information from these websites.